 One of these associations is the Coalition of Students Pro-Agriculture (CEPA acronym in Spanish).
 This multidisciplinary group of students is involved with an ongoing project of food security since 2014.
-Part of their work plan is the creation and maintenance of the Atabey Urban Garden where students plant various crops within the premises of our campus, the "school adoption program" in which the students help private and public schools from the southern area to establish their urban gardens, the proposal "Keep Your Community Green Project" which works with forestation and maintenance of a clean environment, the proposed project "Social Reinsertion through Agriculture Program" which offers inmates the opportunity to learn alongside students how to create gardens and work with permaculture, the annual agricultural fair Atabey in collaboration with Development Integral of the South, Inc. (DISUR) which joins the community at large with the university community in a weekend long celebration of nature and agriculture, and the environment for different members of the internal and external community.
+Part of their work plan is the creation and maintenance of the Atabey Urban Garden where students plant various crops within the premises of our campus, the "school adoption program" in which the students help private and public schools from the southern area to establish their urban gardens, the proposal "Keep Your Community Green Project" which works with forestation and maintenance of a clean environment, the proposed project "Social Reinsertion through Agriculture Program" which offers inmates the opportunity to learn alongside students how to create gardens and work with permaculture, the annual agricultural fair Atabey in collaboration with Development Integral of the South, Inc. (DISUR) which joins the community at large with the university community in a weekend long celebration of nature and agriculture.
+Students of CEPA also give and help organize conferences and workshops related to gardens, agriculture, and the environment for different members of the internal and external community.
 To collaborate in all these activities and the upkeep of the Atabey Garden, each of its members contributes at least ten hours of voluntary community service each month.